- Chart

 Disclaimers:

-This analysis is for informational purposes only and does not constitute financial advice.
-Market conditions and company performance are subject to change.
-Seek professional financial advice before making any investment decisions.
+This analysis is based on publicly available information and is intended for informational purposes only.
+It does not constitute financial advice.
+Market share data and financial metrics are estimates and subject to change.
+Investors should conduct their own due diligence before making any investment decisions.

 AI Summarization is directionally correct and might not be accurate.